 Single sign-on (SSO) - The ability for a user to sign-on once and access all SSO enabled applications.
 In the context of user provisioning, SSO is a result of users having a single account to access all systems that use automatic user provisioning.

-Source system - The repository of users that the Azure AD provisions from.
-Azure AD is the source system for most preintegrated provisioning connectors.
+Source system - The repository of users that the Microsoft Entra ID provisions from.
+Microsoft Entra ID is the source system for most preintegrated provisioning connectors.
 However, there are some exceptions for cloud applications such as SAP, Workday, and AWS.
 For example, see User provisioning from Workday to AD.

-Target system - The repository of users that the Azure AD provisions to.
+Target system - The repository of users that the Microsoft Entra ID provisions to.
 The Target system is typically a SaaS application such as ServiceNow, Zscaler, and Slack.
 The target system can also be an on-premises system such as AD.

 System for Cross-domain Identity Management (SCIM) - An open standard that allows for the automation of user provisioning.
 SCIM communicates user identity data between identity providers and service providers.
 Microsoft is an example of an identity provider.
 Salesforce is an example of a service provider.
 Service providers require user identity information and an identity provider fulfills that need.
 SCIM is the mechanism the identity provider and service provider use to send information back and forth.

-Learn how Azure AD can help you achieve SSO to your enterprise SaaS applications and best practices for controlling access.
+Learn how Microsoft Entra ID can help you achieve SSO to your enterprise SaaS applications and best practices for controlling access.

 How to deploy user provisioning in Active Azure Directory?

-Integrating Salesforce with Azure AD: How to automate User Provisioning
+Integrating Salesforce with Microsoft Entra ID: How to automate User Provisioning

-Learn how to integrate Azure AD with many SaaS applications and to secure user access to those applications.
+Learn how to integrate Microsoft Entra ID with many SaaS applications and to secure user access to those applications.

 This is an authoritative, deep-dive guide to building Active Directory authentication solutions for these new environments.

-The Azure AD provisioning service provisions users to SaaS apps and other systems by connecting to user management API endpoints provided by each application vendor.
-These user management API endpoints allow Azure AD to programmatically create, update, and remove users.
+The Microsoft Entra provisioning service provisions users to SaaS apps and other systems by connecting to user management API endpoints provided by each application vendor.
+These user management API endpoints allow Microsoft Entra ID to programmatically create, update, and remove users.

 Automatic user provisioning for hybrid enterprises

 In this example, users and or groups are created in an HR database connected to an on-premises directory.
-The Azure AD provisioning service manages automatic user provisioning to the target SaaS applications.
+The Microsoft Entra provisioning service manages automatic user provisioning to the target SaaS applications.